tmeasday/iron-transitioner/README.md

-## NOTE: to use IT with 0.8.0, try the blaze branch of percolatestudio/iron-transitioner.
+**NOTE**: to use IT with 0.8.0, try the blaze branch of percolatestudio/iron-transitioner.
 YMMV

 To use, simply place